samratdhumal/Weather-Data/README.md

 3. Dataset 3 - Longitudes and Latitudes of Cities in USA.
 This dataset contains the longitudes and latitudes of different American cities.

 ## Analysis:
-•	Analyze hourly weather data to know the discrepancy of attributes like temperature, wind speed, pressure etc., in different cities at different times.
+•	Analyze hourly weather data to know the discrepancy of attributes like temperature, wind speed, pressure etc., in different cities at different times.<br />
-•	Predict the weather of a location for given parameters.
+•	Predict the weather of a location for given parameters. <br />
-•	Depending on the weather conditions, we can make assumptions on occurrences of drastic changes in the current weather conditions.
+•	Depending on the weather conditions, we can make assumptions on occurrences of drastic changes in the current weather conditions. <br />
 •	If we know the weather condition, we can predict the chances of tornado occurrence and their location.

 ## Analysis method: